 Learn more auscultation skills.
 The 3M™ Littmann® Learning Institute App is packed with auscultation training resources that help sharpen your ability to hear.

-3M, Littmann, the L, Littmann logo, Master Cardiology, Cardiology IV, Master Classic II, Classic III and the shape of the stethoscope chestpiece are trademarks of 3M.
-Bluetooth is a registered trademark of Bluetooth SIG.
+3M, Littmann, the L Littmann logo, the L, Master Cardiology, Master Classic, Classic III and Cardiology IV are marks and/or registered marks of 3M.
+Unauthorized use prohibited.
+Eko trademarks, including CORE, are marks and/or registered marks of Eko Devices Inc. Bluetooth is registered trademark of Bluetooth SIG.
 Java is a registered trademark of Oracle.